-Because of the paucity of studies on CP and EIMD, selecting the most appropriate dose and 229 protocol was a challenge.
-The rationale for our eventual selection was based on evidence from 230 several lines of enquiry: those examining nutritional supplements on EIMD; those examining 231 collagen pharmacokinetics, and; those examining collagen synthesis.
-Foremost, the timings.
-232 We opted to provide the supplements twice daily for 7 days before exercise because studies 233 with fruit juices and branched chain AA showed that such a protocol, typically known as a pre-234 load, was beneficial for symptoms of EIMD (Sousa, Teixeira, Soares, 2013).
-Although previous 235 236 studies assessing CP on joint pain tend to provide more chronic doses (≥ 8 weeks) we felt this would compromise compliance and limit the applicability of our findings, given our aim was 237 to pilot test the acute benefits of this supplement for more athletic populations.
-Secondly, on 238 the day of exercise (and 24 and 48 h post-exercise), the supplements were consumed 40 minutes 239 prior to the recovery measures being taken.
-This rationale was based on recent findings (Shaw 240 et al., 2016), which found that blood levels of proline, glycine, hydroxylysine and 241 hydroxyproline peaked 30 - 60 min following 15 g of gelatin ingestion.
-They also found that 242 collagen synthesis was augmented after exercise with this dosage protocol.
-We therefore 243 reasoned that taking the outcome measures when these specific AA peaked in the blood would 244 give us the best chance of detecting a benefit - if one existed.
-245
+Due to the paucity of studies on CP and EIMD, selecting the most appropriate dose and protocol was a challenge.
+The rationale for our eventual selection was based on evidence from several lines of enquiry: those examining nutritional supplements on EIMD; those examining collagen pharmacokinetics; and those examining collagen synthesis.
+Foremost is the timings.
+We opted to provide the supplements twice daily for 7 days before exercise because studies with fruit juices and branched chain AA showed that such a protocol, typically known as a pre-load, was beneficial for symptoms of EIMD (Sousa et al. 2013).
+Although previous studies assessing CP on joint pain tend to provide more chronic doses ( $\geq 8$ weeks), we felt this would compromise compliance and limit the applicability of our findings, given our aim was to pilot test the acute benefits of this supplement for more athletic populations.
+Second, on the day of exercise (and 24 and 48 h post-exercise), the supplements were consumed 40 min prior to the recovery measures being taken.
+This rationale was based on recent findings (Shaw et al. 2016), which found that blood levels of proline, glycine, hydroxylysine and hydroxyproline peaked 30-60 min following 15 g of gelatin ingestion.
+They also found that collagen synthesis was augmented after exercise with this dosage protocol.
+We, therefore, reasoned that taking the outcome measures when these specific AA peaked in the blood would give us the best chance of detecting a benefit-if one existed.

-246 Subjective mood questionnaire
+Subjective mood questionnaire

-At each time point, participants completed a questionnaire for qualitatively assessing 247 individuals mood, recovery status and overall performance readiness (Shearer et al. 2017).
-The 248 249 questionnaire contains 6 items from The Brief Assessment of Mood (BAM) and 4 questions relating to confidence, motivation, muscle soreness and sleep quality.
-As a result, the 250 251 questionnaire has been named The Brief Assessment of Mood Adapted (BAM+).
-For each of the 10 questions, participants drew a line on a 100 mm VAS, anchored with "not at all" and 252 253 "extremely" at each end.
-The lines were measured and an overall score calculated by summing the values for the positively associated questions (x4) and subtracting them from the sum of 254 the negatively associated questions (x6).
-255
+At each time point, participants completed a questionnaire for qualitatively assessing individuals' mood, recovery status and overall performance readiness (Shearer et al. 2017).
+The questionnaire contains six items from The Brief Assessment of Mood (BAM) and four questions relating to confidence, motivation, muscle soreness and sleep quality.
+As a result, the questionnaire has been named The Brief Assessment of Mood Adapted (BAM+).
+For each of the ten questions, participants drew a line on a 100 mm VAS, anchored with "not at all" and "extremely" at each end.
+The lines were measured and an overall score calculated by summing the values for the positively associated questions (×4) and subtracting them from the sum of the negatively associated questions (×6).

-256 Blood sampling
+Blood sampling

-All blood samples were venous and collected via venipuncture.
-At all 6 time points (prebaseline, pre-exercise, post-exercise, 1.5 h post-exercise, 24 h and 48 h post-exercise), blood was drawn into a 10 ml vacutainer for serum and a 10 and 4 ml vacutainer coated with dipotassium ethylene diamine tetra-acetic acid (EDTA).
-Samples were centrifuged at 2500 rpm (4 ° C) for 10 minutes to separate the supernatant, which was stored in aliquots at -80° and only thawed for analysis in the morning of the analysis.
-The 4 ml EDTA vacutainer was transported to a local hospital for hematological analysis.
+All the blood samples were venous and collected via venipuncture.
+At all six time points (pre-baseline, pre-exercise, post-exercise, 1.5 h post-exercise, 24 h and 48 h post-exercise), blood was drawn into a 10-ml vacutainer for serum and a 10- and 4-ml vacutainer coated with di-potassium ethylene diamine tetra-acetic acid (EDTA).
+Samples were centrifuged at 2500 rpm (4 °C) for 10 min to separate the supernatant, which was stored in aliquots at $-80^{\circ}$ and only thawed for analysis in the morning of the analysis.
+The 4-ml EDTA vacutainer was transported to a local hospital for haematological analysis.